-Use with caution in people with liver and heart disease, extreme caution with heart failure
+- Use with caution in people with liver and heart disease, extreme caution with heart failure - Rarely causes low blood sugar

-- Rarely causes low blood sugar - Liver test should be done before starting the medicine and periodically. - Black Box Warning: May cause or worsen congestive heart failure.
+- Liver test should be done before starting the medicine and on a regular basis. - Black Box Warning: May cause or worsen congestive heart failure.
 Monitor for fluid retention. - Special Warning: Actos should not be taken by people who have had bladder cancer.